 In the 1960’s Kesey was throwing a series of parties that became known as “acid tests” with his crew, “The Merry Pranksters.”
 They traveled in a psychedelically painted school bus named “Further.”
 Further became an icon for the hippie movement.
 In 1964, they took Further out West.
 They crossed paths with other notable psychonauts such as Allen Ginsberg, Timothy Leary, Ram Dass, and Jack Kerouac.
 Tom Wolfe would later write a book that immortalized their LSD fueled bus trip titled The Electric Kool-Aid Acid Test.

 “Everybody, everybody everywhere, has his own movie going, his own scenario, and everybody is acting his movie out like mad, only most people don’t know that is what they’re trapped by, their little script.” – The Electric Kool-Aid Acid Test

 The negative backlash about LSD in America did not deter Leary, or keep him quiet.
 In fact, he declared openly that he planned to administer LSD to four million people.
-Leary’s famous slogan— “turn on, tune in, drop out”— sent a message far and wide that Psychedelics were for everyone.
-That did not please the government .
+Leary’s famous slogan— “turn on, tune in, drop out”— sent a message far and wide that psychedelics were for everyone.
+That did not please the government.
 Harvard fired Leary and Alpert soon after.

-Some people did have psychotic breaks, but only those who had a family history of schizophrenia.
+Some people did have psychotic breaks, but mostly those who had a family history of schizophrenia.
 Most people who ended up in the hospital were experiencing hallucinations, not psychotic breaks.
 The doctors misinterpreted their panic as psychosis.
 Thus, the misunderstanding surrounding LSD also contributed to the downfall of its reputation.

 Current Studies and Research